api-platform/core/CONTRIBUTING.md

 * A description of the workflow needed to reproduce the bug

 > _NOTE:_ Don’t hesitate giving as much information as you can (OS, PHP version extensions...)

+### Security issues

+If you find a security issue, send a mail to Kévin Dunglas <dunglas@gmail.com>. **Please do not report security problems publicly**.
+We will disclose details of the issue and credit you after having released a new version including a fix.

 ## Pull requests